Jgigantino31/fNIRS/README.md

 ## Hardware

 The device was designed in Altium CircuitMaker and the project can be viewed online in Altium 365.
-You can also view the PCB layout, bill of materials, and a 3D render online.
-The folder [Board Files](/Board%20Files) contains the released project files from Altium Circuit Maker which can be used to manufacture the device.
+You can also view the schematic, PCB layout, bill of materials, and a 3D render online.
+The folder [Board Files](/Board%20Files) contains the released project files from Altium CircuitMaker which can be used to manufacture the device.

 **CircuitMaker Project** - [https://purl.org/fnirs/circuitmaker](https://purl.org/fnirs/circuitmaker) <br>
 **Altium 365 Viewer** - [https://purl.org/fnirs/altium365](https://purl.org/fnirs/altium365) <br>